-The City has allocated an estimated \$330,397 in 2010 CDBG funds for this purpose.
+The City has allocated an estimated \$362,410 in 2011 CDBG funds for this purpose.
 After housing administration-related salaries are deducted from this total, the City anticipates 15 rehabilitations will be completed.
-Some of this rehabilitation funding will be in conjunction with the participants in the Oshkosh/Winnebago County Housing Authority's program for first time homebuyers.
+Some of this rehabilitation funding will be for projects that participate in the Oshkosh/Winnebago County Housing Authority's Homebuyer Assistance Program.
 The City will access lead abatement grant funding as available and needed in conjunction with rehabilitation projects.
 Funds will be committed to additional projects during the program year; however, these may not be completed in the same program year due to availability of contractors and weather related problems.
 Projects may include those providing handicap modifications.

-Also, program income received during the 2010 Program Year will be used for eligible affordable housing projects.
-This program income is for the most part received from mortgage satisfactions and is estimated to be approximately \$150,000 in the next program year.
+Also, any program income received during the 2011 Program Year will be used for eligible affordable housing projects.
+This program income is for the most part received from mortgage satisfactions; however, in 2011, the City does not expect program income for this program year due to housing and economic conditions.